E. H. Shepard: Collaboration with A. A. Milne

+In the 1960s, the Walt Disney Company acquired the licensing rights to Winnie-the-Pooh and vowed that animation would adhere closely to Shepard's original illustrations.
+For example, in The Many Adventures of Winnie the Pooh (1977), Milne's map of the Hundred Acre Wood was shown at the start of the film and backgrounds of the book's pages were spread throughout.
+Yet, Shepard's characters became increasingly Disneyified, moving away from his naturalistic line work towards a more rounded and exaggerated form.
+Over time, Disney largely erased Shepard's visual influence, as seen in details such as Pooh's consistent depiction in a red t-shirt.

+Reception and legacy

+Shepard's illustrations have left a lasting influence on later generations of artists.
+Illustrator Sophie Blackwall has referenced his illustrations in Winnie-the-Pooh as her primary inspiration, noting his ability to convey emotional depth through a few simple pen-and-ink lines on black paper, an approach that has now informed her own illustrative technique.
+Furthermore, he has been described as the "last of the great Victorian Black and White men," placing his work at the end of a symbolic artistic era that included legends such as Charles Keene and Arthur Boyd Houghton.
+Children's author Annette Bay Pimentel has suggested that the lasting success of Winnie-the-Pooh depends in large part on Shepard's illustrations.
+Yet, some critics claimed that Shepard's work was less successful when illustrations forced humor, as they became more exaggerated and less grounded in observation.

-Eventually Shepard came to resent "that silly old bear" as he felt that the Pooh illustrations overshadowed his other work.
+Eventually Shepard came to resent "that silly old bear" as he felt that he was overly associated with Winnie-the-Pooh, yet received little praise for his other illustrative successes.

-Shepard modelled Pooh not on the toy owned by Milne's son Christopher Robin but on "Growler", a stuffed bear owned by his own son.
-(Growler no longer exists, having been given to his granddaughter Minnie Hunt and subsequently destroyed by a neighbour's dog.)
-His Pooh work is so famous that 300 of his preliminary sketches were exhibited at the Victoria and Albert Museum in 1969, when he was 90 years old.
+300 of Shepard's preliminary sketches for Winnie-the-Pooh were exhibited at the Victoria and Albert Museum in 1969, when he was 90 years old.

 A Shepard painting of Winnie the Pooh, believed to have been painted in the 1930s for a Bristol teashop, is his only known oil painting of the famous teddy bear.
 It was purchased at an auction for $243,000 in London late in 2000.
 The painting is displayed in the Pavilion Gallery at Assiniboine Park in Winnipeg, Manitoba, Canada, the city after which Winnie is named.

 Shepard wrote two autobiographies: Drawn from Memory (1957) and Drawn From Life (1961).

 In 1972, Shepard gave his personal collection of papers and illustrations to the University of Surrey.
 These now form the E.H.
 Shepard Archive.

 Shepard was made an Officer of the Order of the British Empire in the 1972 Birthday Honours.